AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/bulging.md

 ![](./images/bulging/Vertex-Bulges-2.png)
 - Your square corner velocity or jerk may be too low.
 - This can also be a sign that your perimeter speeds/accels are too high.
+- If you are using input shaper, try disabling or re-tuning it.
+- Check over your printer axes for mechanical issues.
+Move the toolhead/bed by hand and see if anything feels off.

 ## Bulging Around Features (SuperSlicer)
 - ![](./images/bulging/feature_bulging.png) ![](./images/bulging/feature-bulging-2.png)